rspack-contrib/rsbuild-plugin-node-polyfill/README.md

 # @rsbuild/plugin-node-polyfill

-An Rsbuild plugin to automatically inject node core libs polyfills into the browser side.
+An Rsbuild plugin to automatically inject Node core libs polyfills into the browser side.

 <p>
   <a href="https://npmjs.com/package/@rsbuild/plugin-node-polyfill">